barrysteyn/pelican_plugin-render_math/Readme.md

 #### Resulting HTML
 Inlined math is wrapped in `span` tags, while displayed math is wrapped in `div` tags.
-These tags will have a class attribute that is set to `math`; this attribute can obviously be used by template designers to alter the display of math.
+These tags will have a class attribute that is set to `math` which can be used by template designers to alter the display of the math.

 Markdown
 --------